-But as helpful as the tool is, it’s not that easy to use.
-If you’ve never used Google Analytics before, you can find it overwhelming.
-It’s difficult to navigate through different reports and find meaningful data that you can use for decision making.
+Google Analytics helps you understand your user’s behavior, track your website performance, and more.
+But as helpful as the tool is, it’s not very easy to use.
+If you’re not a Google Analytics professional, you may find GA4 pretty overwhelming.
+It’s difficult to navigate through the different reports and find meaningful data that you can use for decision-making.

 What Can Google Analytics Tell You?

 You can do a lot with Google Analytics.
 From getting insights about your customers to tracking the performance of your website, the tool offers loads of features.

 Here are a few of the things you can do with Google Analytics:

 - Find the number of visitors on your website